Supporting Guidance: employer compliance: guidance by subject: settlement posting (allocating) contributions to an employee’s NI account-general

 Upholding the principle

 To uphold the above principle it is necessary for any arrears of NICs recovered from compliance activity to be posted to the contributors NI account on NPS.
-The mechanics of this are carried out by NIC&EO but the information is supplied by compliance staff using form ECR304 (available on SEES).
+The mechanics of this are carried out by NIC&EO but the information is supplied by compliance staff using form ECR304 (available at SEES/Employer Compliance/ECR Forms).

 To establish the amount of NICs to post, compliance caseworkers or support staff will use